+Purpose statements, also known as manifestos, can be inspiring.
 I remember the energy that Jerry Maguire poured into his manifesto, which was a game changer!
 One of my favorites is the Holstee Manifesto on “Life”.
 Every time I read it, I get inspired, take notice, and make conscious choices.
 It’s that powerful.

 Editor’s note: To our surprise, this article has become one of our most read.
 We’re glad so many people find it useful.
 Please note, however, that we are unable to provide individual advice on drafting manifestos.
 If you are interested in our consulting services, please see Programs > Consulting.

 At the heart of the Center for Values-Driven Leadership‘s program is the tenet that what people do and what people think matters.
 This program brings together executives, entrepreneurs and forward thinkers in leadership and organizational development to create a unique learning environment.
-So it came as no surprise that our faculty would be true to their values on collaboration and charge us with the task of creating a manifesto for our cohort of executive doctoral students.
+So it came as no surprise that our faculty would be true to their values on collaboration and charge us with the task of creating a purpose statement for our cohort of executive doctoral students.

-We worked in small groups and came up with ideas for our manifesto and then shared them with the group at large.
+We worked in small groups and came up with ideas for our statement and then shared them with the group at large.
 A member of the faculty facilitated the discussion while another member wrote down our ideas on a white board.
-A few students volunteered to create a manifesto based on the collection of ideas.
+A few students volunteered to create a statement based on the collection of ideas.
 Once created, the manifesto was sent to the entire class to review and provide input.
 Every person in our class had an active role in the process.

 - Have a Meaningful Concept.